haythem-farjallah/design-pattern-creation-java/README.md

 ## Overview

-This project demonstrates the use of the Abstract Factory design pattern in Java.
-The Abstract Factory pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.
-This project simulates a scenario where different types of obstacles are created for different levels of a game.
+This project demonstrates the use of the Creational   design pattern in Java.

 ## Design Patterns Covered